-Water regulates the temperature of the body and is the most important component of the human body and has many functions.
-In the human body, the water regulates the concentration of electrolytes, Water carries nutrients and oxygen to all cells in the body, our blood contains 92% of water, our brain contains 75% of water, muscles contain 75% of water, and bones contain 22% water.
+Water regulates the temperature of the body and it is the most important component of the human body and has many functions.
+In the human body, the water regulates the concentration of electrolytes.
+Water carries nutrients and oxygen to all cells in the body, our blood contains 92% of water, our brain contains 75% of water, muscles contain 75% of water, and bones contain 22% water.

 The body can get water from foods in varying amounts.
 The recommended intake of water is between 1000 ml to 1500 ml of water per day.
 Loss of water can be increased in a warm and humid environment or with heavy exercise, even the body can lose water during breathing.
 The best formula to know the exact recommended intake for the body’s need is 30 ml of water multiplied by the weight of the body, for example, for a person weighing 100 kg, 3 litters of water are required.
-There is an advanced formula to calculate the right amount of water intake according to the length, weight, height, and physical activities, check it here
+There is an advanced formula to calculate the right amount of water intake according to the length, weight, height, and physical activities, check it here.

 Metals concentration in the humans organs (μg/g)

 7 thoughts on “Minerals and water, their function and importance to the human body”

 Thank you for the good writeup.
 It in fact was a amusement account it.
 Look advanced to more added agreeable from you!
 However, how could we communicate?|